Stretch Festival – Day Three

 The fighting is beautiful, the struggle, the grace, the diplomacy, and the beastly venom.
-The fuck you like nature of some men, the cuddle like nature of others.
+The fuck you like nature of some men, the cuddle like nature of others, all combined to create a sense of release.
 A femme guy and a masc guy start a fight, and it is hypnotic; a fairytale of force.

 Death of a Weekend